-- You must have records to prove it.
-Note that having a ‘record’ doesn’t always mean you need a receipt (bank statements, email correspondence with sellers or other forms of evidence which can verify you made a purchase would be acceptable)
+You must have records to prove it.
+Note that having a ‘record’ doesn’t always mean you need a receipt (bank statements, email correspondence with sellers, or other forms of evidence that can verify you made a purchase would be acceptable)

-You can claim anything you purchase which is then used to generate business income.
-If your home also serves as a base for your business you may be eligible to claim home expenses, however it will be prorated based on the space within the property utilised for business purposes.
+You can claim anything you purchase which is then used to generate business income (you must have records of anything you do claim).
+If your home also serves as a base for your business you may be eligible to claim home expenses, however, it will be prorated based on the space within the property utilised for business purposes.

 How to calculate your crypto taxes as a trader